azitowolf/FullStack-Open/README.md

 ### part3

-In this part our focus shifts towards the backend, that is, towards implementing functionality on the server side of the stack.
+In this part our focus shifts towards the backend, that is, towards implementin`g functionality on the server side of the stack.
 We will implement a simple REST API in Node.js by using the Express library, and the application's data will be stored in a MongoDB database.
 At the end of this part, we will deploy our application to the internet.

 Response repos: